campaniluis/human_control_2024/README.md

 Then, we proceeded to categorization, by creating a classification of the position expressed through the statement ranging from “Support” to “Opposition”, and two supplementary categories to handle when the key-words matched a statement that didn’t address human control, or when it was unclear what the position was from the statement.

-# Results Classification for Operationalizing Human Control
+### Classification for Statements on Operationalization of Human Control

 | Result | Meaning |
 |--------|---------|